Abdullah165/com.abdullah.objectpool/README.md

 {
     private void OnCollisionEnter(Collision collision)
     {
-        // Return to the pool instead of calling Destroy() PoolManager.Release(this);
+        // Simply return to the pool instead of calling Destroy().
+        // The manager handles the routing!
+        PoolManager.Release(this);
     }
 }